-You could also start as a pensions administrator or financial customer service adviser.
-You could then take qualifications offered by the Pensions Management Institute (PMI), or the Chartered Insurance Institute (CII).
+You could start as a pensions administrator or financial customer service adviser.
+You would do qualifications while you work to move into an adviser role.
+Qualifications are offered by the Pensions Management Institute and the Chartered Insurance Institute.

-If you have a degree you may be able to join a company's graduate trainee scheme.
+If you have a degree you may be able to join a pension company's graduate trainee scheme to become an adviser.

 Career Path and Progression